Creating a Reusable PyQGIS Processing Algorithm Template

 Production Best Practices

-• Use QgsFeatureSink.FastInsert when adding features.
-It bypasses unnecessary geometry validation and accelerates bulk writes by 30–50%.
+• Use QgsFeatureSink.FastInsert for bulk writes.
+It bypasses per-feature geometry validation and accelerates large writes by 30–50%.
+Switch to QgsFeatureSink.AddFeatures only when you need feature-level insert error signals during local debugging.